What to Look for When Buying an RV GPS

 Garmin 7” RV 785 Navigator

-Best Performing RV GPS
+Best Performing

-The dashcam also comes with additional features that alert you to issues and even include incident detection to record an accident if you provide a memory card.
-The only issue outside of a high price tag is that it is more challenging to operate than most.
+Furthermore, the Garmin 7” 785 comes with one of the longest battery lifes at 2 hours, though you should still keep it plugged in when possible.
+The dashcam also comes with additional features to alert you of potential issues and even automatically saves footage to record an accident if you provide a memory card.
+The only issue outside of the high price tag is that it is more challenging to operate than most.

 PROs